onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Supported Search Operations (Single Patient)
 ???+ quote "**Regulation text at § 170.315(g)(10)(ii)(A)**"
-    (ii) Supported search operations.
-(A) Respond to search requests for a single patient’s data consistent with the search criteria included in the implementation specifications adopted in § 170.215(b)(1), specifically the mandatory capabilities described in “US Core Server CapabilityStatement.”
+    (ii) *Supported search operations*.
+(A) Respond to search requests for a single patient's data consistent with the search criteria included in the implementation specifications adopted in § 170.215(b)(1), specifically the mandatory capabilities described in “US Core Server CapabilityStatement.”

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(ii)(A) Supported search operations – single patient"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(ii)(A)*"